Skip to content

 Does KernelSU support my device?

-Does KernelSU need to unlock Bootloader?
+Does KernelSU need to unlock bootloader?

 Certainly, yes.